gravityfuel/InfoSec-Black-Friday/README.md

 ### When do these sales end?
 Most end 2nd December, due to Cyber Monday

+### NO LIABILITIES
+Standard disclaimer: These are provided as is and are crowd-sourced.
+Do your own research before buying any of the deals and do not hold me liable.

 ### Can I add deals to the page?
 Yes, please follow the below formatting guidelines, provide a source and code.
 Has to be infosec related, deal has to be active or a waitlist.